LoginRadius/engineering-portal/content/blog/what-is-the-new-golang-1.15/index.md

 Always in every new version release Go come with various minor changes and updates to the library.
 I m including some useful and important changes

 #### tzdata Package
 A new embedded tzdata package was added that permits embedding the timezone database into a program.
 Importing this package (as import _ "time/tzdata") which allows the program to find timezone information without the timezone database is not available on the local system.
 You can also embed the timezone database by building with -tags timet/zdata.
-Either approach increases the size of the program by about 800 KB.
+This approach increases the size of the program by about 800 KB.
+This might be useful if you want to test some code with the virtualized environments like Go playground.

 #### X.509 CommonName deprecation
 The standard library's testing package is quite minimalist — the Go philosophy is to avoid domain-specific languages for writing tests and assertions, and instead to just write plain Go, which the developer already knows.
 But the core developers found creating a temporary directory useful enough to approve adding a TempDir() method that lazily creates a temporary directory for the current test and deletes it automatically when the test is finished.